 What are all the Surface preparation methods being specified by owners?

 HAND TOOL CLEANING METHOD

 Hand tool cleaning is one method of preparing a steel substrate by the use of non-power hand tools.
-Hand tool cleaning removes all loose mill scale, loose rust, loose paint, and other loose contaminations.
+Hand tool cleaning removes all loose mill scales, loose rust, loose paint, and other loose contaminations.
 It is not designed to remove tightly adherent mill scale, rust, and paint.
 International Standard SSPC SP-2 clearly defines that the Mill scale, rust, and paint are considered adherent if they cannot be removed by lifting with a dull putty knife.